Convergence of Nonlinear Observers on R^n with a Riemannian Metric (Part III): Supplementary Material

 we have finally \\[1em]$\displaystyle \left.\frac{d}{dt}\left(\left.\vrule height 1em depth 0.5em width 0pt L(\Gamma ,\entree )\right|_{s_1}^{s_{b}}\right)\right|_{t=0} \;=\; f(\gamma (s_2))^\top P (\gamma (s_2),\entree ) \frac{d\gamma }{ds}(s_2) - f(\gamma (s_1))^\top P (\gamma (s_1),\entree ) \frac{d\gamma }{ds}(s_1) $\refstepcounter{equation} $(\theequation)$\\ $\displaystyle \;+\; \frac{1}{2}\int_{s_1}^{s_2} \frac{\partial }{\partial \entree }\left(\frac{d \gamma }{d s}(s) ^\top P(\gamma (s),\entree ) \frac{d \gamma }{d s}(s)\right)\dot \entree \, ds $\\[1em] So, compared with the usual first variation formula, we have on the right hand side the extra term

 The above establishes also that lengths are contracted by the flow if we have~:

 So again, compared with the usual condition, we have the extra term $\frac{\partial P}{\partial \entree }\dot \entree $.
-For this framework, the definition of strong differential detectability becomes \\[1em] \textbf{Strong differential detectability:} There exist a continuous function $\rho $ and a strictly positive real number $q$ such that
+For this framework, the definition of strong differential detectability becomes \\[1em] \textbf{Strong differential detectability:} For each possible (fixed) $\entree$, there exist a continuous function $\rho :\Ouv\to [0,+\infty[ $, and a strictly positive real number $q$ satisfying

-\textbf{Remark.} Consider the case where $\entree $ is actually a function of $x$, i.e.
+Consider the case where $\entree $ is actually a function of $x$, i.e.

 where $f$ and $\varpi $ are such that there exists $M$ satisfying